Based on “Everybody Writes” by Ann Handley

 I’m a big fan of Donald Miller, author of “Building a Story Brand.”
 In his message, he shares that if you confuse, you lose.
 Noise is the enemy, and clarity wins.
 He’s right.

 Using internal language or sacrificing clarity to sound professional confuses the reader.
 If your readers’ brain works too hard to figure out what you’re trying to say, you’ve lost them.
-We live in a world filled distractions to add more to the confusion.
+We live in a world filled with distractions to add more to the confusion.
 So, choose clarity.

 It takes work to be direct, but it’s worth the investment.